Wakamu/Grandiarchipelago/README.md

 Grandiarchipelago hooks the running **32-bit native** game and sends/receives checks over the AP server.

+## Disclaimer

+Reverse engineering of the game's code has been greatly helped by the use of AI

 ## How to use

 - Install the latest release's APWorld